 Since some of the sub-components of the project may result in temporary or permanent land acquisition, EIB standard on involuntary Resettlement has been triggered.
 Framework (RPF) has been prepared.
-In this stage The consultant prepared the RPF, and The RAP study will be prepared when all the data required are available.
 An RPF is the instrument used because the nature and extent of land acquisition resulting from the above infrastructure is not known at this stage of the project and will be only know once the projects active.
 The purpose of the RPF is to establish resettlement objectives, organizational arrangements and funding mechanisms for any resettlement operation that may be deemed as necessary.
 During the implementation when the exact extent of land acquisition is known, a Resettlement Action Plan (RAP) or abbreviated RAP will be developed.
 Depending on the scale and severity of impacts.